peterjunpark/ROCm/docs/how-to/tuning-guides/mi300x/workload.rst

    --input-len 512 --output-len 256 --num-prompts 500

-To take advantage of fp8 weight and activation quantization, as well as fp8 kv-cache, you can check below reference steps using quark for fp8 quantization along with fp8 kv-cache :
+To take advantage of fp8 weight and activation quantization, as well as fp8 ``kv-cache-dtype``, you can check below reference steps using quark for fp8 quantization along with fp8 ``kv-cache-dtype`` :

 - Get quark, install it.
 See `details  <https://quark.docs.amd.com/latest/quark_torch_main_gen.html>`__.
 - Quantize your model: